lalib/cxfclientlogger/README.md

 This is it.
 This will store logs in wslog table.

+The full example is cxfloggerconsumer project.
+You can check it out and run it.
+It uses w3schools test web services.

+It has its own xml configurations.

 I've used some codes from Bahadır Akın's projects.
 Thanks to him.